Parijat1072005/satellite-property-valuation/README.md

 Sign up for a free account at Mapbox "https://console.mapbox.com/account/access-tokens/" and get an Access Token.

-Create a google collab notebook.
+Create a google colab notebook.

 Select the runtime as t4 GPU.

-Click the key icon (Secrets) in the left-hand sidebar of Collab.
+Click the key icon (Secrets) in the left-hand sidebar of Colab.

 Add a new secret with the name MAPBOX_ACCESS_TOKEN and paste your token as the value.